corybrunson/bitriad/vignettes/southern_women.md

 ## [10,]    0    0
 ```

 The arrangement is less intuitive than that of the simple census.
 The rows are labeled according to the partition ( x ≥ y ≥ z ) formed from the number of events coattended by each pair of women in a triad but not the other; for instance, Miss A and Miss B attended two events (movies and dance) without Miss C, and Miss A and Miss C attended one event (bridge) without Miss B, while Miss B and Miss C attended no events together.
 Thus the triad (A, B, C) is tallied in the sixth row of the census, labeled by the partition (2 ≥ 1 ≥ 0).
-We already observed that Miss B and Miss C attended no events together at all---even without Miss A. Therefore not only is the third part of the partition zero, but so is the value of w, the "triad weight" that indexes the columns of the census.
+We already observed that Miss B and Miss C attended no events together at all--even without Miss A. Therefore not only is the third part of the partition zero, but so is the value of w, the "triad weight" that indexes the columns of the census.
 The triad is identified by this pair of objects (pairwise partition and triad weight): ( ( 2 ≥ 1 ≥ 0 ), 0 ).

 We can sacrifice information about event multiplicity within triads for a simpler and more intuitive layout.
 This alternative is dubbed the **cooperative triad census** because it collapses the events to only four types, based on which actors cooperated on them, or coattended them: